brycewray/eleventy_solo/src/posts/2018/10/web-typography-part-2.md

 What I’ve chosen, and what quite a few sites have chosen, is to go back in time and trust the so-called “[system fonts stack](https://woorkup.com/system-font/).”
 That refers to the system-default sans-serif typefaces on people’s individual devices.
 They’re already there, and they load virtually instantaneously.
 If you’re doubting the wisdom of such an approach considering my earlier explanation of how that worked in the 1990s, please understand that this is a major case of “That was then and this is now.”

 Two things are far, far better than they were in the olden days: system typefaces and the displays on which they appear.
-In the early days of the Web, a [typical user](http://www.relativelyinteresting.com/comparing-todays-computers-to-1995s/) was fortunate to have something as nice as, say, a seventeen-inch, 256-color, 1,024 &times; 768 monitor (in the form of a bulky [CRT](https://whatis.techtarget.com/definition/cathode-ray-tube-CRT), of course); therefore, system typefaces not only didn’t _have_ to be but, indeed, _couldn’t_ be truly high-resolution.
+In the early days of the web, a [typical user](http://www.relativelyinteresting.com/comparing-todays-computers-to-1995s/) was fortunate to have something as nice as, say, a seventeen-inch, 256-color, 1,024 &times; 768 monitor (in the form of a bulky [CRT](https://whatis.techtarget.com/definition/cathode-ray-tube-CRT), of course); therefore, system typefaces not only didn’t _have_ to be but, indeed, _couldn’t_ be truly high-resolution.
 But, now, super-high-res flat displays of all sizes on a multiplicity of devices are normal, and so are extra-high-quality system typefaces.
 If I’ve said it once, I’ve said it a hundred times: I love living in the future.

 As for which typefaces to specify and in which order in your CSS, any number of sites have posted what seems to be the consensus pick for the “system fonts stack”: